 As soon as a mistake has been identified, thorough documentation must be collected for accurate record-keeping and to keep stakeholders informed of the situation.
 Photos, videos, notes, and key measurements should fully capture the issue that needs to be addressed.

 Accurately accounting for the mistake through comprehensive construction document management can point the way forward, save your company from future disputes, and serve as a learning example for crew members.
 Once you’ve fully documented the mistake, sharing the information with all relevant parties, from the office to the field, is essential to owning the problem, and developing a solution.

-Advanced construction project management software like Fluix makes documenting construction mistakes simple.
+Advanced construction project management software makes documenting construction mistakes simple.
 Fully integrated with popular cloud storage services, and with a built-in document repository, Fluix’s intuitive interface allows users to quickly conduct and document inspections and share the information with all necessary parties.
 Automated workflows can ensure that communications about complex projects spanning multiple teams can be delivered without unnecessary friction.

 3. Repair and reassess